Huegoxaga/notes/cloud-services/aws.md

 - Enhanced plan will provides more metrics.
 - It can be used to set rules for auto scaling policy when the values from a certain metric reach certain value.
 - Alarms can be set based on Metrics' states and values.
+- Custom Log Group can be created and log stream can be pushed to the log group.
+- Data from the log stream can be filter, collected and push to metrics based on the a predefined pattern.
+  - Pattern to match log event, `127.0.0.1 - frank [10/Oct/2000:13:25:15 -0700] "GET /apache_pb.gif HTTP/1.0" 200 1534` can be `[ip, user, username, timestamp, request, status_code = 4*, bytes]`
+  - `>`, `<` can be used on numerical values.
+  - text surrounded by `""` or `[]` are treated as one entry.
+  - Once a pattern is set cloudwatch can be generated based on it using AWS console, `CloudWatch` -> `Log Groups` -> `Create metric filter`.
+  - [Click Here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringPolicyExamples.html) to see more example.

 ## Lambda